IHE/IHE-MetadataHandbook/README.md

 # Foreword
 This is a handbook of the IHE IT Infrastructure Domain.

 This handbook is published on January 6, 2022 for public comment.
 Comments are invited and can be submitted [ITI Public Comments](http://ihe.net/ITI_Public_Comments/).
-In order to be considered in development of the subsequent version of the white paper, comments must be received by February 6, 2022.
+In order to be considered in development of the subsequent version of the handbook, comments must be received by February 6, 2022.

 General information about IHE can be found at [IHE](http://www.ihe.net/).